 • 7.
 Lucknow to Valmiki Tiger Reserve - 410 kilometre

 • 8.
-Kolkata to Valmiki Tiger Reserve - 810 kilometre m
+Kolkata to Valmiki Tiger - 810 kilometre m

 • 9.
 Varanasi to Valmiki Tiger Reserve – 326 kilometre